Get the Newsletter | DESTROYER MERCHANDISE | NEW RELEASES

 -- Other books:

-I've begun to develop a new mystery series for another publisher -- maybe in the style of the "Trace" books I used to write.
+I'm still working on plans for a new series for another publisher -- maybe in the style of the "Trace" books I used to write.
 And I'm going to continue writing short stories for various anthologies, and also with the Adams Round Table writing group of which I'm a member.

 Most of the old (pre-Gold Eagle) Destroyers are slowly making their way into electronic publishing, that can be bought and read online or downloaded to palm-type readers, and so too are most of my other backlist books.
 But the operative word there is "slowly."
 And that's not a complaint -- it's just that the whole process takes time.
 Eventually, all those backlist Destroyers and other books will also be available in a real, hold-it-in-your-hand paper format.
 The operative word there is "eventually."